 The Southern Ontario Training Group has no paid staff.
 All SOTG members participate in planning, organizing, and conducting workshops, working in partnership with organizations that provide services and supports to people who are devalued.
 In addition, we often contract with other colleagues with expertise in SRV and related areas to offer additional events.
 The SOTG works in collaboration with the North American SRV Training, Development and Safeguarding Council and the International SRV Association (ISRVA).

-The Southern Ontario Training Group (SOTG) is a small group of people whose members have been working together since 1986.
-The group’s mission is to ensure that the theory of Social Role Valorization is taught systematically throughout Southern Ontario.
+The mission of the Southern Ontario Training Group (SOTG) is to ensure that the theory of Social Role Valorization is taught systematically throughout Southern Ontario.
 Members believe that Social Role Valorization (SRV) is essential, especially in our current social climate.
 It helps to raise consciousness about personal and societal values in relation to people who are devalued and offers a framework for the development of strategies to address social devaluation.